Back to Silas S. Brown's home page

 --chapter-titles

 Comma-separated list of titles to use for chapters that don't have titles, e.g. 'Chapter N' in the language of the book (this can help for search-based navigation).
 If passing this option into the anemone module, you may use a list instead of a comma- separated string, which might be useful if there are commas in some chapter titles.
+Use blank titles for chapters that already have them in the markup.

 --chapter-heading-level